Autoregressive moving-average model: Autoregressive model

 where $\varphi_1, \ldots, \varphi_p$ are parameters and the random variable $\varepsilon_t$ is white noise, usually independent and identically distributed (i.i.d.) normal random variables.

-In order for the model to remain stationary, the roots of its characteristic polynomial must lie outside of the unit circle.
+In order for the model to remain stationary, the roots of its characteristic polynomial must lie outside the unit circle.
 For example, processes in the AR(1) model with $|\varphi_1| \ge 1$ are not stationary because the root of $1 - \varphi_1B = 0$ lies within the unit circle.

+The augmented Dickey–Fuller test can assesses the stability of an intrinsic mode function and trend components.
+For stationary time series, the ARMA models can be used, while for non-stationary series, Long short-term memory models can be used to derive abstract features.
+The final value is obtained by reconstructing the predicted outcomes of each time series.

-Moving-average model
+Moving average model

 The notation MA(q) refers to the moving average model of order q: